DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Interval or intercritical gout: This is the time between acute attacks when you have no symptoms.

 - Chronic tophaceous gout: The most serious and disabling stage of gout, it builds over a long period without treatment by a good podiatrist.
 Ten years or more can pass before you reach this stage.
-By now, you have permanent joint damage and maybe even kidney damage.
+By now, you have permanent joint damage and possibly even kidney damage.

 If you get treated for gout at the earliest stages, you’re able to live a normal and productive life with no physical restrictions.
-The goal of treatment by your midtown NYC podiatrist or foot doctor in is to ease the pain of acute attacks, help prevent future attacks, and avoid kidney stones and the formation of tophus nodules.
+The goal of treatment by your midtown NYC podiatrist or foot doctor is to ease the pain of acute attacks, help prevent future attacks, and avoid kidney stones and the formation of tophus nodules.